hnguyen094/hnguyen094.github.io/storage/tctfy/source.txt

 		Now the description of the shredder is "You turn towards the shredder, and is reminded that it had already destroyed your letter.";
 		say "Feeling betrayed, you [if use analog is true]shove[otherwise]put[end if] the [noun] into the shredder.
 			[line break]'Bbbbbbbbbshhhhhhzzzzzzzzzzzzzzzzzzzz,' the shredder hummed.[paragraph break]The [noun] is now completely destroyed, just like it was before, when you first read it years ago.";
 		say "[italic type]How could she?[roman type]
 You thought to yourself back then.
 She didn't even fight it; she just accepted her death, and let the illness take her.
-You turn to the laptop, and you remembered how you found yourself here.";
+You turn to the laptop, and you remember how you found yourself here.";
 	stop the action.
 Instead of touching laptop:
 	say "There's only one button to tap, and it reads [bold type]'Sign Up Now.'[roman type] [if viewed laptop is false]You should probably read what's on the laptop first, though.
 Sign up anyway? [otherwise]Sign up? [end if]>[run paragraph on]";
 	if player consents:
-		Increase introspection counter by 1; [should now be 6] say "This is what you wanted.
-To live forever, so you can love forever, and never leave anyone behind.
-Your child, your grandchild, and your great-grandchild will never have to know loss. [paragraph break]How wrong you were. [italic type]Why did I click it? [roman type]Here you are now, waiting out the last few moments of life.
-Intentionally waiting for someone to put you down, like a dog.
-You chuckle in the silence as tears stream down your face. [line break][italic type]This is the end.
-There's only one thing left for me to do here[roman type].
-It's already [if use analog is true][time of day in words][otherwise][time of day][end if].";
-		remove laptop from play;
+		Increase introspection counter by 1; [should now be 5] remove laptop from play;
 		remove shredder from play;
 		if shredded is true: